Restorative Dentistry in Tempe, AZ

 doctor hands showing a sample of dental crowns to a patient

 Dental crowns are custom-made caps that we place on top of a tooth to help restore its function and strength as well as protect it from additional damage.
-Typically, patients will receive crowns after root canal therapy to help make their tooth stronger and prevent harmful oral bacteria from wreaking more havoc on it.
+Typically, patients will receive crowns after root canal therapy to help make their teeth stronger and prevent harmful oral bacteria from wreaking more havoc on them.
 They’re cemented into place and fully cover the visible portion that is above the gum line.

 What are Dental Bridges?